You can read about my terms HERE.

 I’d like to purchase some larger file sizes of images that you have on your site is that possible?

 At this point in time, I’m not set up to do this.
 It can be very time consuming going through my stacks and stacks of paper to locate an image that I have previously scanned.
+Also, our images are never straight scans.
+I spend a great deal of time cleaning up the images after scanning them to make them more useable for my crafty readers.
+This work would have to be done all over again with a new scan.

 I have some old Postcards (or other assorted graphics) that I would like to share with you, can I email some scans to you?